PowerDNS/pdns/docs/settings.rst

 -  Integer
 -  Default: 0 (automatic default for `default-zsk-algorithm`_)

-The default keysize for the ZSK generated with :doc:`pdnsutil secure-zone <dnssec/pdnsutil>`.
+The default keysize for the ZSK generated with :doc:`pdnsutil zone secure <dnssec/pdnsutil>`.
 Only relevant for algorithms with non-fixed keysizes (like RSA).

 .. _setting-delay-notifications: